ReservedField/evic-sdk/README.md

 Note that APROMs for a certain device and flavor combination are built against the SDK for that same device and flavor, so you'll need to have that SDK built for it to succeed.
-If you see linker errors about missing `evicsdk-crt0.o`, `-levicsdk` or `-lnuvosdk`, or you get `No rule to make target 'EVICSDK/lib/FLAVOR/DEVICE'`, chances are you don't have the needed SDK built.
+If you see linker errors about missing `evicsdk-crt0.o`, `-levicsdk` or `-lnuvosdk`, or you get `No SDK found for DEVICE-FLAVOR`, chances are you don't have the needed SDK built.

 #### Parallel make